sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 - only two backens actually perform operations local and remote
     - `local` means where your terraform.tfstate file is avillable in your system
     - `Remote` here is a 2-types
-        - s3-backend, wher you cannot perform any
+        - s3-backend, wher you cannot perform operations
         - terraform cloud